abtinkd/ctms/contrib/iasbs_sharif-ctms/ReadMe.md

 - `ml` has the implementations for logistic regression optimizer.

 ### [extractor](extractor)
 - This project can be used to generate *train* and *test* datasets from an arbitrary network.
-The arguments for `extractormain`, specifiy the properties of the edges that are considered for the test dataset.
-Rest of the edges in the network are used for the training dataset.
+The arguments for `extractormain`, specifiy the properties of the edges that are considered for the *test* dataset.
+Rest of the edges in the network are used for the *train* dataset.
 - Arguments:
 ```
 arg1 -- source file path